-Charging the battery pack removed from the bicycle
+Charging the Battery Pack removed from the bicycle

-- 1. Turn the display unit off. - 2.
-Remove the battery cover. - Remove the two bolts and collars securing the battery cover. - Remove the battery cover along the frame, paying attention to the hooks on the battery cover. - 3.
-Remove the battery. - While supporting the battery with your hands, loosen the bolt and pull it out until you can see the painted surface. - Pull the collar away from the battery and rotate it 180° to release the battery. - Pull the battery slowly out of the frame and the charging port.
+- 1. Turn the Display Unit off. - 2.
+Remove the battery cover. - Remove the two bolts, collars and washers securing the battery cover. - Remove the battery cover along the frame, paying attention to the hooks on the battery cover.

+3. Remove the battery.

+- While supporting the battery with your hands, loosen the bolt and pull it out until you can see the painted surface. - Pull the collar away from the battery and rotate it 180° to release the battery. - Pull the battery slowly out of the frame and the charging port.